 Total Procedures: 25

 CHOP has performed more than 200 heart transplants since the inception of our Heart-Lung Transplant Program in 1990.
-The program performs heart transplants, heart-lung transplants and lung transplants.
-Please visit our Lung Transplant Program for more information on the volumes and outcomes of these transplants.
-For heart transplants, here are some of our recent volumes:
+The program performs heart transplants, heart-lung transplants and lung transplants (see lung transplant outcomes).

 A heart transplant is performed when a heart defect can’t be treated by any other medical or surgical means.
 It is reserved for those individuals with a high risk of dying from heart disease.